 These are placed each side of a section of your own hair and the adhesive tape clamped or pinched together.

-There can be a problem with tangling when your hair starts to grow if you are not careful.
+There can be a problem if not removed every six weeks with tangling when your hair starts to grow.

 I hope this helps you in deciding which hair extension technique would suit you the best.